-- The workload from work tasks is suitable to enable the desired final products/objective/learning outcomes (for the ADEng) to be achieved; - The student will not be given tasks that are not in line with the project in the context of their studies; - The company where the student wants to complete their graduation internship is different to the company where they completed their third-year internship (See paragraph 4.1 for deviations from these rules); - ADEng students may complete their graduation internship at the company where they work, provided they meet the additional conditions. - The company will provide subject-specific supervision at an adequate level, and will devote sufficient time and attention to supervision; - There is no question of or appearance of partiality; - It is clear which company employee the student must report to; - The company management accepts the public nature of the documents (particularly the reports) (see also Paragraph 4.5: Confidentiality); - The student will have a good work area with sufficient resources (such as a desk, computer, means of communication, laboratory facilities, a workshop);

-• For a graduation project in your own company (student entrepeneurship scheme) approval from the Examination Board is needed (4.1)
+- The company will provide subject-specific supervision at an adequate level and will devote sufficient time and attention to supervision. - There is no question of or appearance of partiality. - It is clear which company employee the student must report to. - The company management accepts the public nature of the documents (particularly the reports) (see also Paragraph 4.5: Confidentiality). - The student will have a good work area with sufficient resources (such as a desk, computer, means of communication, laboratory facilities, a workshop). - For a graduation project in your own company (student entrepreneurship scheme) approval from the Examination Board is needed (4.1) - The company/organisation and the assignment are a suitable match with the study programme.